UtrechtUniversity/researchcloud-items/docs/playbooks/irods-desktop.md

 Also requires that [iRODS icommands](icommands.md) are installed.

 ## Description
+The playbook installs:
-The playbook installs the Yoda data synchronization desktop application (guisync).
+- The Yoda data synchronization desktop application ([guisync](../roles/irods_guisync.md).
-This application is a wrapper around the iRODS irsync tool.
+This application allows users to synchronize data stored in a collection on an iRODS server with a workspace folder.
+- A desktop launcher for [iselect](../roles/irods_iselect.md) to allow the user to initialize/configure a connection to an iRODS server from the desktop.

 ## Variables
 n/a